nmukerje/EMR-Hudi-Workshop/spark-streaming-kinesis/README.md

 --packages org.apache.spark:spark-streaming-kinesis-asl_2.11:2.4.5,com.qubole.spark:spark-sql-kinesis_2.11:1.2.0_spark-2.4
 ```

-# Use Case 2 - CDC Published to Kinesis
+# Use Case 2 - Consume CDC events Published to Kinesis by DMS

 ## Message Content pushed to the topic
 DMS publishes the changes to Kineiss